 The Mary Erskine School has an extensive Careers Library and online resources to enable girls to research their chosen careers.
 There is no substitute for meeting people from various professions when making career choices and girls have extensive opportunities to do so throughout their school careers.

-S4: Every girl has the opportunity to undertake a psychometric profiling test.
-They are then interviewed by a trained Careers Advisor from the Inspiring Futures Foundation.
-They also receive PSE lessons on post 16 options and have the opportunity to attend our Annual Careers Convention.
-Our Annual Careers Convention is open to all our senior pupils (S4-S6) and has over 50 representatives from Scottish, English and International universities and various employers
+S4: Every girl has the opportunity to undertake a psychometric profiling test before being interviewed by a trained careers advisor.
+They also have the opportunity to attend our annual Careers Convention which is open to all senior pupils (S4-S6) and has over 50 representatives from Scottish, English and international universities and various professions and employers.

 S5: The girls can attend careers lunches to meet people from different fields of work and alumni and representatives from universities and professions also give individual talks.
 S5 girls all receive PSE lessons on post 16 options and life at university.
 Each girl undertakes at least one work-experience placement and support is given to arrange these.
 If your daughter studies languages she has the opportunity to take part in work experience exchanges with pupils from France and Germany.
 Alumni and representatives from universities and professions also give individual talks.
 Nearly all our leavers progress to Higher Education and we host a Higher Education information evening to help them with this process.
 For the few who do not progress into Higher Education, extensive support is given to help them apply for college or apprenticeships or to explore gap year opportunities.
 In addition, they receive PSE sessions on careers as well as advice with interviews techniques and CV writing.